cwkosman/cherin-food-blog/content/recipes/kale-barley-salad.md

 ---
 title: Barley & Kale Salad
-description: For when you barley have any time to cook
+description: For when you barley have time to cook
 date: 2021-03-19T00:57:00.555Z
 tags:
   - lunch